Ozempic Breath: Why GLP‑1 Medications Can Cause Bad Breath

 There is currently no single clinical statistic that captures all cases of GLP‑1‑related bad breath.
 However, several data points help explain just how widespread the issue appears to be:

-• In Novo Nordisk clinical trials, about 9% of patients reported frequent burping (officially known as eructation)—a well‑known pathway for odor to reach the breath.
+• Clinical Trial Data: In Novo Nordisk clinical trials, about 9% of patients reported frequent burping (officially known as eructation)—a well‑known pathway for odor to reach the breath.

-• Physicians interviewed by CBS News, Fox News, and Healthline confirm that halitosis complaints are common enough to be a recurring topic during GLP‑1 follow‑up visits.
+• Medical Consensus: Physicians interviewed by CBS News, Fox News, and Healthline confirm that halitosis complaints are common enough to be a recurring topic during GLP‑1 follow‑up visits.

-• The sharp increase in mint and gum sales tied specifically to GLP‑1 adoption suggests this is affecting a meaningful subset of users—not just isolated cases.
+• Consumer Trends: The sharp increase in mint and gum sales tied specifically to GLP‑1 adoption suggests this is affecting a meaningful subset of users—not just isolated cases.

 In short: while not officially labeled, Ozempic breath is real, common, and being noticed well beyond the dental office.